smarthsharma07/ML-models-from-scratch/README.md

 ---

+## Validation

+Each implementation is compared against the equivalent implementation in **scikit-learn** whenever possible to verify correctness.
+Minor numerical differences may occur because of floating-point precision.

+---

 ## Future Improvements

+- Gradient Descent implementations
+- Mini-Batch Gradient Descent
+- Ridge Regression
+- Lasso Regression
+- Polynomial Regression
+- Feature Scaling utilities
 - Unit tests
 - Performance benchmarks
-- Gradient Descent implementations
-- Visualization notebooks
+- Interactive notebooks
-- Feature scaling utilities
-- Regularization (Lasso & Ridge)
+- Comprehensive documentation for every algorithm

 ---

+## Contributing

+Contributions, suggestions, and bug reports are welcome.
+Feel free to open an issue or submit a pull request.

+---

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.